wearelighthouse/devDependencies/README.md

 The thinking behind this is two fold:

 1. You will only work in one folder instead of jumping between `dist` and `assets`
-2. You will never accidently edit files in `dist` as you are only ever working in `assets`
+2. You will never accidentally edit files in `dist` as you are only ever working in `assets`

 **N.B.** You should always add your dist folder to the `.gitignore`, compiled assets should never be checked in!